nylenylenyle/PythonToSQL_Project1/README.md

 ## Project Overview
 This project is an end-to-end data analysis solution designed to demonstrate competency in Python, SQL, and working with APIs.

-The goal is to extract commonly requested business insights from sales data.
+The goal is to extract commonly requested business insights from a dataset hosted on an API.
 Python is used for data processing and cleaning, SQL for advanced querying, and the Kaggle API for data acquisition.

 ### Analysis will aim to address the following questions: